Residents Guide

 Welcome to St. Paris, Ohio — a friendly, historic village with small-town charm, convenient services, and strong community spirit.
 This guide is designed to help new and future residents easily settle in and find the resources they need to thrive in our community.

-St. Paris Clinic building with a wooden sign.
-Brick and red facade, green grass, and sidewalk.
+St. Paris Clinic building with a wooden sign in front.

 About St. Paris